-In addition to other information set forth in this report, you should carefully consider the "Risk Factors" discussed in our Form 10-K for the year ended December 31, 2011 and filed with the SEC on March 8, 2012, which are incorporated herein by reference.
+In addition to other information set forth in this report, including the risk factors below, you should carefully consider the "Risk Factors" discussed in our Form 10-K for the year ended December 31, 2011 and filed with the SEC on March 8, 2012, which are incorporated herein by reference.
 These Risk Factors could materially affect our business, financial condition and/or operating results.
 Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial also may materially affect our business, financial condition and/or operating results.